ersilia-os/osm-series4-synthesis-round1/README.md

 The Zairachem-trained model provides both a binary classification score (0: inactive, 1: active) with a threshold of 2.5 uM and a prediction of the IC50 value itself:
 * The classification model was able to predict correctly 30 out of the 33 molecules in the list
-* The regression model predicted values of < 2.5 uM to 11 of the 12 real actives and > 2.5 to all real inactives
+* The regression model predicted values of < 2.5 uM to 11 of the 12 real actives and > 2.5 to all real inactives In addition, we trained a second model using a more restrictive cut-off of 1 uM for potency.
+Comparison of the different model performances can be found under data > competition_benchmark.

-We subsequently retrained the pipeline with all available data (original training set + competition molecules + newest synthesized molecules).
+We subsequently retrained the pipeline with all available data (original training set + competition molecules + newest synthesized molecules), producing two models (with cut-offs for binary classification set at 1 and 2.5 uM respectively)

 ## New generation of candidates based on high-actives
 Using the methodology described by the [ETH Modlab](https://github.com/ETHmodlab/virtual_libraries) for low data generative models, we generated 683 new series 4 molecules using for transfer learning the best experimentally validated molecules (IC50 <= 1) (89 molecules) and the best molecules from Round 2 (90 molecules)

 ## Selection of highly potent candidates
-We use the Zairachem model to select the highest active molecules from:
+We use the Zairachem model to select the highest active molecules (predicted active by both models as described in the mol_selection.ipynb notebook) from:
+* Set of pre-selected candidates in round 2 (17.876 molecules): 1094 molecules
-* New synthesis round
+* New synthesis round based on high actives (683 molecules): 201 molecules
-* Selected compounds from round 2
+* Best compounds selected in round 2 (90 molecules): 35 molecules

+We therefore provide the list of 35 candidates for experimental testing and an additional pool of 1295 molecules which can be screened for interesting molecules as well.